GfSE/SAF-Specification/developing-saf/development.md

 * [Development view on SAF Viewpoints](viewpoints/viewpoint-dev.md)

 [^1]: The question about the recommended workflow cannot be answered by a single viewpoint description, this is an overarcing topic, which is currently not covered by the SAF documentation.
-See #14
+[See issue 14](https://github.com/GfSE/SAF-Specification/issues/14)